keithledgerwood/WICLab-guide/003-bamboohr.md

 5. In the **Directory > Groups**, check if your user was assigned to the group according to the rules you prepared.

 ![alt_text](https://raw.githubusercontent.com/keithledgerwood/WICLab-guide/main/images/003/group-assigned.png "image_tooltip")

+> There's a rule setup to copy all of the @yourwiclabdomain emails to your administrator's Outlook inbox of the Office365 tenant. \
+Please expect your user activation emails there.

 # Test provisioning (leaver flow)